-Nancy C. Brady, Assistant Professor.
+Nancy C. Brady, Associate Professor.
 Ph.D., University of Kansas.
 Beginning language acquisition in individuals with disabilities, including autism, fragile X syndrome, and Down syndrome.
 Her work has been sponsored by the National Institutes of Health and United States Office of Education.

 Jonathan S. Brumberg, Assistant Professor.
 Ph.D., Boston University.
 Speech motor control, neural modeling, brain-computer interface.

 Betty H. Bunce, Clinical Professor and Director, Language Acquisition Preschool.
 Ph.D., University of Kansas.
 Language Acquisition Preschool (LAP) and Reading Activities Program (RAP) teams.
 Therapy in naturalistic settings, language-based preschool curriculum..

 W. Matthew Gillispie, Clinical Assistant Professor.
 Ph.D., University of Kansas.
 Assessment and intervention with infants, toddlers, preschool, and school-age children with speech, language, and literacy disorders; considerations when working with Native American children.

 Kostas Kokkinakis, Assistant Professor.
 Ph.D., University of Liverpool, Liverpool, United Kingdom.
 Psychoacoustics, signal processing, cochlear implants.

 Diane Frome Loeb, Associate Professor.
 Ph.D., Purdue University.
 Language development and disorders, intervention methods and efficacy.

 Lynn Murphy, Clinical Assistant Professor.
 Speech-Language Pathologist, Schiefelbusch Speech-Language-Hearing Clinic; M.A., University of Texas at Austin.
 Neurogenic communication disorders and dysphagia.